Signatures of the spin Hall effect in hot and dense QCD matter

-The materials mentioned above are at or below room temperature and are microscopically described by QED.
-In contrast, in this letter, we will study and predict the signatures of the SHE in the spin polarization of $\Lambda$ hyperon (and $\overline{\Lambda}$ anti-hyperon) produced in the extremely hot and dense QCD matter created in relativistic heavy-ion collisions where the spin carriers (quarks, gluons and/or hadrons) interact with each other through strong interaction in media at temperature above $10^{12}$~K. Recently, the observation of $\Lambda$ ($\overline{\Lambda}$) polarization at Relativistic Heavy-ion Collider (RHIC) and Large Hadron Collider (LHC) ~\cite{STAR:2017ckg,Voloshin:2017kqp,STAR:2018gyt,ALICE:2019onw,STAR:2019erd,ALICE:2021pzu} has inspired many studies on spin dynamics of QCD many-body physics, (see Refs.~\cite{Voloshin:2017kqp,Becattini:2020ngo} for reviews).
-While the "global" (phase space averaged) spin polarization is well-described by the effects of vorticity for a wide range of beam energy, the differential polarization measurements of the azimuthal angle dependence at top RHIC and LHC energies ~\cite{STAR:2019erd,ALICE:2021pzu} show sign opposite to the theory calculations based on thermal vorticity effects~\cite{Becattini:2017gcx}, see also Refs.~\cite{Karpenko:2016jyx,Xie:2016fjj,Xia:2018tes,Wei:2018zfb,Fu:2020oxj,Guo:2021udq,Sun:2021nsg} for examples of studies on differential spin polarization at BES energies.
-Newly-discovered shear-induced polarization (SIP)~\cite{Liu:2021uhn,Fu:2021pok,Becattini:2021suc} is found to be crucial for solving this "polarization sign puzzle"~~\cite{Fu:2021pok,Becattini:2021iol}.
-Despite of those developments, the possible signature of the SHE has not been fully explored until now (see Refs.~\cite{Liu:2020dxg,Ryu:2021lnx} for previous investigation of the SHE).
+\sect{Introduction} The recent observation of spin polarization of hadrons in relativistic heavy-ion collisions, in particular that of $\Lambda$ hyperon (and $\overline{\Lambda}$ anti-hyperon)~\cite{STAR:2017ckg,Voloshin:2017kqp,STAR:2018gyt,ALICE:2019onw,STAR:2019erd,ALICE:2021pzu}, has inspired many studies on spin effects in QCD many-body systems (see Refs.~\cite{Voloshin:2017kqp,Becattini:2020ngo,Becattini2022} for reviews).
+While the ``global" (phase space averaged) spin polarization is well-described by the effects of vorticity for a wide range of beam energy, the differential polarization measurements of the azimuthal angle dependence at top RHIC and LHC energies~\cite{STAR:2019erd,ALICE:2021pzu} show sign opposite to the theory based on thermal vorticity effects~\cite{Becattini:2017gcx}.
+Newly-discovered shear-induced polarization (SIP)~\cite{Liu:2021uhn,Fu:2021pok,Becattini:2021suc} is shown to be crucial for solving this ``polarization sign puzzle"~~\cite{Fu:2021pok,Becattini:2021iol}.
+The examples of studying differential polarization at BES energies can be found in Refs.~\cite{Karpenko:2016jyx,Xie:2016fjj,Xia:2018tes,Wei:2018zfb,Fu:2020oxj,Guo:2021udq,Sun:2021nsg}.

-Specifically, we shall consider the SHE induced by baryon chemical potential gradient $\nabla \mu_{B}$ which becomes sizable in the fireballs created at colliding energy of ${\cal O}(10)$~GeV.
-This phenomena as well as spin polarized by electric field has been predicted and quantitatively described within the framework of relativistic quantum kinetic equations~\cite{Son:2012zy,Hidaka:2016yjf,Hidaka:2017auj,Hattori:2019ahi,Liu:2021uhn,Yi:2021ryh} and linear response theory~\cite{Liu:2020dxg,Liu:2021uhn}.
-Just as charge current will be induced by both chemical potential gradient and electric field, the spin Hall current can be generated by $\nabla \mu_{B}$ which plays an analogous role of the electric field~\footnote{ More precisely speaking, as shown in Ref.~\cite{Liu:2020dxg}, the spin carriers' response to both electric field and $\mu_{B}$ gradient are determined by the same retarded correlator between stress-energy tensor and axial Wigner function. }.
-That is, for a spin carrier of momentum $\vp$ with baryon charge $q_{B}$, the induced spin polarization vector $\bm{P}$ is given by